Sarvajanik College of Engineering and Technology

 The Sarvajanik College of Engineering and Technology (SCET) is an engineering college that is a part of the Sarvajanik Education Society.
-Sarvajanik Education Society's proposal for state university is accepted by Gujarat assembly on 30 March 2021.
+Sarvajanik Education Society's proposal for state university was accepted by Gujarat assembly on 30 March 2021.

-The college was started in 1995 in Surat, Gujarat, at the RK Desai Marg in the Athwalines area opposite to Jawaharlal Nehru Udhyan (Chaupaty).
-The college is located in Sarvajanik Education Society Campus and Near P.T.
-Science college, M.T.B. arts college and K.P.Commerce college.
+Founded in 1995, the college is situated in Surat, Gujarat, on RK Desai Marg in the Athwalines area, directly across from Jawaharlal Nehru Udhyan (Chaupaty).
+It is part of the Sarvajanik Education Society Campus, conveniently located near P.T.
+Science College, M.T.B.
+Arts College, and K.P.
+Commerce College.

 Courses

 When SCET opened in 1995, it had departments of Electronics Engineering, Chemical Engineering, Architecture, Textile Technology and Processing.
 It was the first college to offer engineering degrees in Textiles, which is the major industry of Surat.

-In 1997, the college expanded and now has departments of Computer Engineering, Electrical Engineering, Instrumentation & Control and Information Technology.
-An Environmental Science department has started.
+In 1997, the college underwent a significant expansion, adding departments of Computer Engineering, Electrical Engineering, Instrumentation & Control, and Information Technology.
+Additionally, a new department dedicated to Environmental Science was established.